metavalent/metavalent.github.io/_posts/2023-06-19-16-24-55-Four-Game-Business.md

 modified: 2023-06-19T16:24:55-05:00
 ---

 ### Can Cynicism in Long Game lead to mis-managing Mid Game in ways that create Short Game catastrophe?
-Can Optimism instead cultivate cooperative coherence?
+Can Long Game Optimism instead cultivate cooperative coherence?

 Reminder: Add A.I. to all of this.
 Yikes.